 This is a great choice if you are looking for something lighter and more budget-friendly.
 If you are going on a light skiing adventure and simply need to pack up some essentials such as water and snacks, then a small backpack like the Dakine Mission Pro 18L should suffice.

-For a price of under $100, you are obviously not getting lots of bells and whistles but it is a spacious backpack with lots of clever organization to help you pack smart for your outing on the slopes.
+For a price of under $100, you are not getting lots of bells and whistles.
+But it is a spacious backpack with lots of clever organization to help you pack smart for your outing on the slopes.

 For example, it has an insulated drinking tube, padded shoulder straps and hip belt, fleece-lined goggle pockets and a snow-safety panel.
 It even has an integrated whistle in its chest trap.